 - Communities and businesses will benefit socially and economically from a literate population.

-Q: How is the Read to Me Project different from other one-on-one reading programs?
+Q: How is the Read to Me Project different from other reading programs?

-A: Read to Me Project empowers an army of elementary-age students (nearly 1,000 this year) to help bring literacy to approximately 1,200 younger family members.
-It takes place in the home, where children learn best.
+A: Read to Me Project empowers thousands of elementary-age students each year to help their infant, toddler, and pre-k aged family members to develop early literacy skills.
+The program uniquely reaches the little ones the home.
 It is simple, accessible, low cost, and child led – sibling-to-sibling.
 It builds nurturing family relationships, and provides literacy enrichment to children as young as 6 months old.

 Q: What kind of books do the children take home to read?

-A: Read to Me Project has an inventory of thousands of books, curated for each age of early development: baby, 2 yr old, 3 yrs old, and preschool.
-The books are very carefully selected for readability by an emerging-literate child.
+A: Read to Me Project has an inventory of thousands of books, curated for each age of early development: baby, 2 yrs. old, 3 yrs. old, and preschool.
+The books are very carefully selected for readability by an emerging reader attending school.
 Most books do not exceed a 2nd grade reading level.
-Where possible, multi-lingual books are included in Spanish speaking communities.
+Whenever possible, multi-lingual books are included in Spanish speaking communities.